 Give one or more of our dogs a temporary home

-Provide a cat or small pet with a temporary home
+Provide a cat with a temporary home

 Fosterers provide a temporary home for pets whilst they’re being matched with a new owner.
 This may last anywhere between a few weeks or several months.